iarichter/malleus-obliviorum/docs/projects/lastfm.md

 ---

 ## Who:
-A group of people who want to keep up with what everyoe is listening to.
+A group of people who want to keep up with what everyone is listening to.
 ## What:
 A way to see everyone's recent scrobbles in one view.
 A single webpage that displays multiple user's info.
 ## Why: